master-Hemang/Cycle_Renting/README.md

 # Cycle_Renting

-hi there
+Hi there
-we tried to create a web app which function on reducing gap between customer and service providers.
+We tried to create a web application which functions on reducing gap between customer and service providers.